 Signs of Hermit Crabs Overheating

 You must learn the symptoms of hermit crabs overheating.
-Any time the temperature in an enclosure exceeds 80 degrees Fahrenheit, watch for signs of discomfort.
+Any time the temperature in a tank exceeds 80 degrees Fahrenheit, check for any signs of discomfort.

 Active During the Day

-If the enclosure of your hermit crabs is too hot, they will become active by day.
 Ordinarily, hermit crabs burrow under the substrate and sleep during daylight hours.
-They emerge at night, feeling refreshed and comfortable.
+Then, they emerge at night, feeling refreshed, comfortable, and well-rested.

-Excessive heat will prevent hermit crabs from sleeping.
-They will start to feel uncomfortable burrowed under the substate.
+Excessive heat prevents hermit crabs from sleeping; they’ll start to feel uncomfortable burrowed under the substrate.
 This reversal of the day-night cycles will cause stress to hermit crabs.

-You may see your hermit crabs for an hour or two in the morning.
-That is perfectly normal.
-If they are active all day, check the temperature of your aquarium.
-Your hermit crabs may welcome a slightly cooler climate.
+You may see hermit crabs for 1-2 hours in the morning, which is normal.
+If they’re active all day, check the temperature of the tank in case the hermit crabs require a slightly cooler climate.

 Leaving the Shell

-Arguably the most common sign that hermit crabs are too hot is leaving the shell.
-Hermit crabs will never leave their protective shell without good reason.
-This leaves them vulnerable to attack from other hermit crabs, as well as the elements.
+Arguably the most common sign that hermit crabs are too hot is leaving the shell, as they’ll never leave their home without good reason.
+This leaves them vulnerable to attack and the elements.

-As per the Journal of Experimental Marine Biology and Ecology, the shells of hermit crabs are heat conductors.
-By leaving the shell, the crab is attempting to cool off.
-As well as the stress that accompanies not having a shell, there are other issues.
+According to the Journal of Experimental Marine Biology and Ecology, the shells of hermit crabs are heat conductors.
+By leaving the shell, the hermit crab is attempting to cool off.

 Shells protect hermit crabs from the rays of the sun.
-If your hermit crabs are without a shell, they are exposed to heat sources.
-This could lead to the hermit crabs drying out and suffocating before long.
+If hermit crabs are without a shell, they’re exposed to heat sources, which could lead to them drying out and suffocating.

 Discharge of Brown Liquid

-Brown liquid, especially discharged from a hermit crab’s mouth, is an emergency.
-This means that hermit crabs are detaching from their exoskeleton.
-It is too hot for the crabs to survive.
+Brown liquid, especially discharged from a hermit crab’s mouth, means that hermit crabs are detaching from their exoskeleton.

 A foul, musty stench often accompanies this symptom.
-The habitat of your hermit crabs should smell comparatively neutral.
-Any smell that captures your attention is rarely a good sign.
+The tank should smell comparatively neutral, so any smell that captures your attention is rarely a good sign.

-If you spot any brown liquid around your hermit crabs, and they are not scheduled to molt, take action straight away.
+If you spot any brown liquid around your hermit crabs, and they’re not scheduled to molt, take action.

 How To Cool Off Overheated Hermit Crabs

 Avoid removing the hermit crabs from their enclosure.
-They will already be stressed, and handling will magnify the problem.
+They’ll already be stressed, and handling will magnify the problem.
 Instead, it would help if you cooled them off inside the tank.

 Reduce Room Temperature

-Start by reducing the ambient temperature in the room that houses your aquarium.
-Open as many doors and windows as you can.
-Turn on air conditioning and switch on any freestanding fans in the room.
+Start by reducing the ambient temperature in the room that houses the tank.
+Open some doors and windows., turn on air conditioning, and switch on any freestanding fans in the room.

-This will not necessarily be effective in the summer months.
-If the ambient temperature remains high, you’ll need to focus on cooling the enclosure.
+This won’t always be effective in the summer months.
+If the ambient temperature remains high, you’ll need to focus on cooling the enclosure by doing the following:

 Fans and Breezes

 Micro-fans are widely available.
-These are primarily used for cooling off electrical appliances, but they can help a short burst of cool air when hermit crabs are overheating is needed.
+These are primarily used for cooling off electrical appliances, but they can provide a short burst of cool air when hermit crabs are overheating.

 An alternative is to fan your hermit crabs manually.
-Open the tank’s roof and create this breeze with a paper fan, or even a magazine.
-This will create a welcome breeze.
+Open the tank’s roof and create a breeze with a paper fan or magazine.

 Cool Bathing Water

-Use your saltwater bath for this technique.
-The presence of marine salt will make the ice melt faster and the water colder.
+Use a bowl of salt water because marine salt will make the ice melt faster and the water colder.
 As discussed, hermit crabs can get too cold.

 Frozen Water Bottles

-Do not fill a bottle with tap water as this is toxic to hermit crabs, and even more dangerous when they are overheating.
-Put the water through a purifier to reduce the risk if water starts to leak.
+Don’t fill a bottle with tap water because this is toxic to hermit crabs, and it’s even more dangerous when hermit crabs are overheating.
+Put the water through a purifier to reduce the risk.

 How To Prevent Overheating in Hermit Crabs

 Hermit crabs appreciate space.
-If you have more than two hermit crabs, pick up a tank no smaller than 20 gallons.
-The more space they have, the less likely they are to overheat.
+If you have more than two hermit crabs, select a tank no smaller than 10 gallons.
+The more space they have, the less likely hermit crabs are to overheat.

-Think about where the aquarium faces, too.
-Do not place in front of a window, where your hermit crabs are at risk of baking in the sun.
-Find a room that offers a suitable ambient temperature.
+Think about where the tank faces.
+Don’t position a tank in front of a window, where hermit crabs are at risk of baking in the sun.
+Find a room that has a suitable ambient temperature.

 Shaded Hiding Places

-Hiding is an everyday activity for hermit crabs.
-It’s a way to stay safe, cool, and simply for recreation.
-The more shaded spaces your aquarium offers, the more comfortable your hermit crabs will be.
+Hiding is an everyday activity for hermit crabs; it’s a way to stay safe, cool, and occupied.
+The more shaded space your tank offers, the more comfortable it’ll feel.

 Airing The Tank

-Every once in a while, air out your hermit crab tank.
-Just lift the lid for a few minutes.
-Add a cold water spray, or use a fan while you do so.
+Occasionally, air out the tank by lifting the lid for a few minutes.
+Add a cold water spray or use a fan while you do so.

-Even if this just for 10 minutes a day, it will start to have a positive impact.
-It prevents heat from becoming trapped in the habitat.
-You can tie this in with spot cleaning.
-While you’re doing so, trim any moss growth to keep the humidity levels manageable.
+Even if this is for 10 minutes a day, it’ll prevent heat from becoming trapped in the tank.
+You can do this while spot cleaning, and while doing so, trim any moss growth to keep humidity levels manageable.